astew24/regime-interpretability/README.md

 ```

 All experiment settings live in [`config.yaml`](./config.yaml).
 Update paths, date ranges, or hyperparameters there before running the project.

+The scripts are intentionally simple entry points.
+There is some duplicated wiring between training and analysis modules because I optimized for readability while iterating on the experiments.

 ## Data